 Why Your Furnace May Be Making These Noises

-Now is when homeowners start turning on their furnaces to settle in for a long winter.
-Unfortunately, when some furnaces start up, especially if it hasn’t undergone a yearly heating tune-up, there are some problems that need to be examined.
-A big problem you may discover is your furnace making weird noises – check out these furnace noises you should never neglect.
+It’s that time of year when people start turning on their furnaces to settle in for a long winter.
+Unfortunately, when some heaters start up, especially if it hasn’t had a yearly heating tune-up, there are some problems that need to be assessed.
+A major problem you may run into is your furnace making unusual noises – read about these furnace noises you should never neglect.

 Scraping Sound

-If you hear a loud raking sound that sounds like metal on metal, there is probably something faulty with the blower wheel.
-If you hear something like this, turn off your furnace ASAP and call Chief/Bauer Service Experts to inspect the system.
-There are multiple things that could be faulty with the blower wheel.
-First, it could just be loose and if the component is not too damaged, can be tightened.
-Second, it might be that the blower wheel is broken and will require replacement.
-Or third, it may be that the motor mount actually broke, causing the complete blower assembly to shake uncontrollably.
-One of our service professionals would be happy to come out and take a look, and get you back to the silent and warm home you have come to love.
+If you hear a loud scratching racket that sounds like metal on metal, there is probably something wrong with the blower wheel.
+If you hear a noise like this, shut off your furnace ASAP and call Stevenson Service Experts to inspect the furnace.
+There are multiple things that could be wrong with the blower wheel.
+First, it could just be loose and if the part is not too damaged, can be tightened.
+Second, it could be that the blower wheel is broken and needs to be replaced.
+Or third, it may be that the motor mount itself broke, causing the whole blower assembly to vibrate uncontrollably.
+One of our service professionals would be happy to come out and take a look, and get you back to the silent and warm home you have come to expect.

 Loud Bang When Furnace Starts

-If there is a loud boom when your furnace comes on, there are a couple things that could be occurring.
-Two general problems are a dirty furnace burner or ignitor.
-Extending and contracting air ducts can also cause loud bangs after the heating system blower starts up.
-A dirty furnace burner or ignitor could delay the burners from igniting, forcing gas to build up.
-When the gas does finally ignite, it will create the loud pop you hear.
-This could result in a safety issue, especially if one of these small explosions caused the heat exchanger to break.
-Not only could that produce a carbon monoxide leak, but you’d end up having to replace the heat exchanger, which can be very costly.
+If there is a loud boom when your furnace comes on, there are a few things that could be going on.
+Two typical things are a dirty furnace burner or ignitor.
+Stretching and contracting air ducts can also create loud booms after the heating system blower comes on.
+A soiled furnace burner or ignitor could holdup the burners from igniting, causing gas to build up.
+When the gas finally does ignite, it will create the loud boom you hear.
+This could cause a safety issue, especially if one of those small explosions caused the heat exchanger to break.
+Not only could that produce a carbon monoxide leak, but you would also have to replace the heat exchanger, which can be very expensive.

 The other problem, stretching and contracting air ducts, is a typical noise complaint for homes with metal ducts.
-If your equipment is making the loud pop and it is produced by your air ducts, it could be an indication of undersized ducts, blocked vents, or a clogged air filter.
-Chief/Bauer Service Experts is happy to visit your home to diagnose your trouble and get your home back in working order.
-Ultimately, this will also result in improved comfort as well.
+If your equipment is making the loud boom and it is caused by your air ducts, it could be a symptom of undersized ducts, blocked vents, or a clogged air filter.
+Stevenson Service Experts is happy to visit your home to diagnose your issue and get your home back in shape for the winter.
+Additionally, this will also provide improved comfort as well.

 Whining Noise

-If you hear a squealing noise, it could be the blower motor is malfunctioning, the shaft bearings are in need of oil, or an issue with the blower belt.
-A routine furnace tune-up will help find these issues before they become big problems so make sure you call us at 217-689-2469 and we’ll make sure your furnace is ready to keep you safe and comfortable all winter long.
+If you hear a high-pitched disturbance, it could be the shaft bearings are in need of oil, there is an issue with the blower belt, or the blower motor is malfunctioning.
+A routine furnace tune-up will help catch these issues before they become big problems so make sure you contact us at 614-334-3192 and we’ll make sure your heating equipment is ready to keep you safe and cozy all winter long.